-If you want to study this subject at university, then this is for you, (although there are still a small number of university departments that may also require maths and/or physics at A Level).
-University courses in many other disciplines now require an understanding of computational theory, and undergraduate students in many subjects often find themselves programming their own bespoke systems for analysing final year projects and dissertations.
+University course in many other disciplines now require an understanding of computational theory, and undergraduate students in many subjects often find themselves programming their own bespoke systems for analysing final year projects and dissertations.

-Computer science is also for students who have a passion for technology and want to pursue a career in this exciting and rapidly developing global industry.
-The course will appeal to you if you would like to become a games developer, programmer, web developer, or technical support assistant.
-The skills developed on this course are highly transferrable to future employment in various roles.
-The course sits well alongside all other A Level subjects but is often chosen to complement mathematics and science subjects.
+A Level Computer science is also for students who have a passion for technology and want to pursue a career in this exciting and rapidly developing global industry.
+The subject will appeal to you if you would like to become a games developer, programmer, web developer, or technical support assistant.
+The skills developed on this course are transferable to future employment in various roles.
+Computer science sits well alongside all other A Level subjects but is often chosen to complement mathematics and science subjects.
+Apply Here.

 ACTIVITY SHEET – Click to download activities designed to give you a deeper understanding of the subject.